 - 1. The programme objectives, as defined in Article 3.1 of this BSc-EER, of the Bachelor's study programme International Business are: - 1.1 Students demonstrate up-to-date academic knowledge of business. - 1.2 Students connect theory with practice. - 2.1 Students demonstrate academic reasoning on a high level. - 2.2 Students make sound judgments based on limited information. - 3.1 Students demonstrate insight in moral and ethical business behaviour. - 3.2 Students demonstrate insight in CSR and the consequences for business. - 4.1 Students communicate their ideas clearly and effectively. - 4.2 Students work effectively on group projects. - 2.
 The Final Bachelor's phase for the study programme in International Business is composed of four semesters; semester three, four, five and six.
 The composition and requirements of the Final Bachelor's phase and the four semesters is dependent on whether the students have chosen the regular programme or the specialisation Emerging Markets: - a.
 International Business (no specialisation) - 1.
 The third and fourth semester comprises eight (8) compulsory courses of 6.5 ECTS credits per course; one (1) compulsory skills training of 4.0 ECTS credits; and one (1) elective skills training of 4.0 ECTS credits. - 2.
-The fifth and sixth semester comprises a study abroad period abroad of 26.0 ECTS credits, two (2) elective courses of 6.5 ECTS credits per course in the format of the majors as specified below and in the Outline Study Programmes on MySBE Intranet, two (2) elective courses of 6.5 ECTS credits per course and one (1) Bachelor's thesis of 8.0 ECTS credits. - 3.
-In order to meet the exam requirements within the available space for elective courses in the Bachelor of Science in International Business (no specialisation) programme, students need to choose: - One (1) elective skills trainings from the elective skills trainings list provided in the Outline Study Programme in the fourth semester; and one (1) elective course from the Business electives list provided in the Outline Study Programme, one (1) elective course from either the Quantitative Economics electives list, the Economics electives list, the Ethics electives list or the Law electives list provided in the Outline Study Programme, and two (2) elective courses from one of the majors in the fifth and sixth semester, as specified in the Outline Study Programme. - 4.
-Exception: Students who choose two (2) elective courses within the major Accounting may choose taking all four (4) elective courses within the major Accounting, thus replacing the other elective courses.
-This option is only available when the courses are followed in the sixth semester. - 5.
-No elective courses are possible within the major Entrepreneurship, this major only consists of compulsory courses.
+The fifth and sixth semester comprises a study abroad period abroad of 26.0 ECTS credits, two (2) elective courses of 6.5 ECTS credits per course in the format of the majors as specified below and in the Outline Study Programmes on SBE Student Intranet, one (1) elective course of 6.5 ECTS credits per course, two (2) compulsory skills training of 2.0 ECTS credits per skills training, one (1) thesis skills training of 2.5 ECTS credits and one (1) Bachelor's thesis of 8.0 ECTS credits. - 3.
+In order to meet the bachelor's exam requirements within the available space for elective courses in the Bachelor of Science in International Business (no specialisation) programme, students need to choose: - One (1) elective skills trainings from the elective skills trainings list provided in the Outline Study Programme in the fourth semester; and one (1) elective course from either the Quantitative Economics electives list, the Economics electives list, the Ethics electives list or the Law electives list provided in the Outline Study Programme, and two (2) elective courses from one of the majors in the fifth and sixth semester, as specified in the Outline Study Programme. - 4.
+Exception major Entrepreneurship: for the major Entrepreneurship, the fifth and sixth semester comprises a study abroad period abroad of 26 ECTS credits, two (2) compulsory courses of 6.5 ECTS credits per course, one (1) elective course of 6.5 ECTS credits as specified in the Outline Study Programme, two (2) compulsory skills training of 2.0 ECTS credits per skills training, one (1) thesis skills training of 2.5 ECTS credits and one (1) Bachelor's thesis of 8.0 ECTS credits. - 5.
+Exception major Accounting: for the major Accounting, two variants exist.
+Variant 1: the fifth and sixth semester comprises a study abroad period abroad of 26 ECTS credits, four (4) compulsory courses of 6.5 ECTS credits per course, and a Bachelor's thesis of 8.0 ECTS credits.
+This variant allows students to fulfil the prerequisites for the post-initial programme in accounting, and the four compulsory courses can only be taken in the sixth semester (VI).